 Bariatric surgery has been shown to reduce heart attack risk by as much as 50 percent within five years after the procedure — an impressive statistic when you consider other treatments for obesity-related heart disease carry risk factors of their own.

-It also reduces high blood pressure and high cholesterol levels and boosts good cholesterol (HDL) levels.
-That means that you are less likely to develop heart disease or suffer from strokes later.
+It also reduces high blood pressure and cholesterol levels and boosts good cholesterol (HDL) levels.
+As a result, you are less likely to develop heart disease or suffer strokes later.

 3. Eliminate obstructive sleep apnea